 Editing a theme

-Hover over a theme card and click the pencil icon to open it inline.
-You can adjust title, brand colors, structural defaults, fonts, text styles, spacing, and link style — all in the same panel.
+Hover over a theme card and click the pencil icon — or open the card's overflow menu and choose Edit — to open it inline.
+Adjust title, brand colors, default colors, fonts, text styles (including H1–H6, Base, and link style — H4–H6 added via Add style), spacing, and radius from the same panel.
 Changes save automatically.

 Create a new theme

 Click New theme to start from scratch.
 By default, new themes you create from inside a project are project-scoped — they only show up inside that project.
-This is handy when you're experimenting or building a one-off look.
+Use project-scoped themes when you're experimenting or building a one-off look.

 Sharing a project theme with the account

-If a project theme turns out to be something the rest of the team should be able to use, open the overflow menu on the theme card and choose Share to account.
+If a project theme turns out to be something the rest of the team should be able to use, open the overflow menu on the theme card and choose Share to account, then click Share to confirm.
 The theme moves into the shared account library and becomes available in every project.

 Project-theme cards have an overflow menu with Edit, Share to account, and Delete.
-Account-theme cards only support selection — to edit them, head to the dedicated themes page (see below).
+Account-theme cards in the left panel only support selection — to edit them, head to the dashboard Themes page (see below).

 Managing the shared theme collection